httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 2. While input_string is not empty:
    1. Let this_key be the result of running Parse Label from Textual Headers ({{parse-label}}) with input_string.
 If an error is encountered, throw it.
    2. If dictionary already contains this_key, throw an error.
-   2. Consume a "=" from input_string; if none is present, throw an error.
+   3. Consume a "=" from input_string; if none is present, throw an error.
-   3. Let this_value be the result of running Parse Item from Textual Headers ({{parse-item}}) with input_string.
+   4. Let this_value be the result of running Parse Item from Textual Headers ({{parse-item}}) with input_string.
 If an error is encountered, throw it.
-   4. Add key this_key with value this_value to dictionary.
+   5. Add key this_key with value this_value to dictionary.
+   6. If dictionary has more than 1024 members, throw an error.
-   3. Discard any leading OWS from input_string.
+   7. Discard any leading OWS from input_string.
-   4. If input_string is empty, return dictionary.
+   8. If input_string is empty, return dictionary.
-   5. Consume a COMMA from input_string; if no comma is present, throw an error.
+   9. Consume a COMMA from input_string; if no comma is present, throw an error.
-   6. Discard any leading OWS from input_string.
+   0. Discard any leading OWS from input_string.
 3. Return dictionary.